 One of the largest obstacles to the widespread adoption of blockchain is the confusion it entails.
 For example, each crypto wallet has a unique public address.
 On Ethereum, these are 42 characters long, made up of numbers 0-9 and letters a-f.
 Public addresses are meant to be your 'home' on the blockchain, where you can receive and send cryptocurrency, as well as confirm ownership of assets for interaction with smart contracts and decentralized applications.
 The public address is like a user's bank account and passport, all in one, so it's very important to get it right.
 And yet, these strings of characters look a lot like gibberish to most people and mistaking even one character can mean the loss of assets forever.

 Companies like Unstoppable Domains and the Ethereum Naming Service (ENS) are working to ease that confusion through the use of more memorable naming systems for public addresses.
 With a domain name, your public address “0x3d2a6B23E2d22ba6D10bcCA44BE2dCA110BBcedA” becomes, for example, “MyEtherDomain.crypto”, making it much easier and safer to manage, send to friends, and receive payments.
 Each domain can direct funds to multiple public addresses as well, and some offer cross-blockchain support, so you can have a single human-readable destination for funds going to multiple accounts.

 Out with the Old, In with the New

 Domain names are not new to blockchain technology, yet a surprising amount of crypto enthusiasts aren’t using them.
 Drawing from conversations in online communities and requests for support, it’s apparent that too many people seem content with their copy and paste methods.
-Even users who have lost funds from a single mistyped character of their public address, or from accidentally copying the wrong address, seem set on using these means for transacting, whether due to a lack of awareness or a false sense of security.
+Even users who have lost funds from a single mistyped character of their public address, from accidentally copying the wrong address, or from having their clipboard hijacked by malware, don't seem to be aware that other options are available.